pandallel/quilt/memory-bank/activeContext.md

 ## Current Focus

-The project has completed Milestone 4: "Discovery Actor Publishes Events" and is now preparing for Milestone 5: "Basic Cutting Actor Creation".
-The Discovery Actor is now fully integrated with the event-driven communication infrastructure via the Material Registry.
+The project has completed Milestone 5: "Basic Cutting Actor Creation" and is now preparing for Milestone 6: "Cutting Actor Processes Materials".
+The Cutting Actor has been successfully implemented and integrated with the event-driven architecture, subscribing to MaterialDiscovered events from the MaterialRegistry.

 ## Current Implementation Status